kleinfreund/kleinfreund.de/src/pages/resume.md

 - **Senior software engineer (frontend)**<br>
   Aug 2022 – Apr 2024

 At Kong, I was responsible for the general maintenance and development of the UI application that is part of the Kuma and Kong Mesh products (on-premise software).
 As part of this, I managed the migration from Vue version 2 to 3.
 I’ve also set up several pieces of continuous integration-based automation that range from application testing to preparing the UI application for release.

-I was also involved in developing Mesh in Konnect as part of Kong’s Konnect product (SaaS software).
+I was also part of the team developing Mesh Manager for Kong’s Konnect product (SaaS software).
 In short, I was involved in all front-end development activities surrounding Kong’s service mesh offering.

 Technologies: HTML, CSS, JavaScript (TypeScript, Vue)